krasenyp/plug_cache_control/README.md

 directives definition is that the latter is a unary function which returns a directives list.
 The exact same rules that apply to the static directives apply to the function's return value.

+## A note on behaviour

+The first time the plug is called on a connection, the existing value of the Cache-Control header is _replaced_ by the user-defined one.
+A private field which signifies the header value is overwritten is put on the connection struct.
+On subsequent calls of the plug, the provided directives' definitions are _merged_ with the header values.
+This allows the user to build up the Cache-Control header value.

+Of course, if one wants to replace the header value on a connection that has an already overwritten value, one can use the `PlugCacheControl.Helpers.put_cache_control` function.

 ## Installation